Rio (Duran Duran album): Influence and legacy

 The success of Rio electrified the already-rising Second British Invasion.
 With their contemporaries the Human League, A Flock of Seagulls, Culture Club and Thomas Dolby, Duran Duran dominated the American pop charts throughout 1983 and led to the rise of other would-be successful British acts, including Tears for Fears, Eurythmics, Naked Eyes and the Rhodes-discovered Kajagoogoo.
 With Culture Club and Spandau Ballet, Duran Duran created a teen frenzy similar to Beatlemania during the first British Invasion of the 1960s.
 Additional UK acts, including Wham!, Frankie Goes to Hollywood, Pet Shop Boys and Dead or Alive, found American success in the ensuing years, alongside other bands who originated in small clubs like Duran Duran—the Cure, Depeche Mode, the Psychedelic Furs and Echo & the Bunnymen.
-Bowie, Duran Duran's idol, also found massive commercial success in 1983 with Let's Dance.
+David Bowie, Duran Duran's idol, also found massive commercial success in 1983 with Let's Dance.

 According to Zaleski, Rio's "sonic approach—blasing electric guitars blended with moody synthesisers—became the dominant template for mainstream 1980s rock"; bands such as INXS used Duran Duran and Rio as a basis for their edgier and funkier sound.
 Discussing the album's impact, Yahoo!
 Music's Lyndsey Parker pondered: "Was there ever any album that embodied all things grand and glamorous about the escapist, excessive, exotic, erotic, aspirational '80s more than Duran Duran's Rio?"
-Beyond the 1980s, artists who have replicated Rio include the Killers, Mark Ronson and the AFI/No Doubt supergroup Dreamcar.

 Three decades after its release, John Taylor still held Rio in high regard, calling the songwriting "fantastic" and "essential Duran Duran".
 He also had high praise for the band's musicianship, arguing that each member was performing at their peaks.
 Rhodes admitted in 2022 that Rio was tough to top: "It's something that's been a double-edged sword for us, because it was such a powerful record, and perhaps the images from the videos stuck in people's minds.
 Then it came to the end of the 1980s, and people wanted to close the door on us."
-John felt Rio helped the band establish longevity beyond the 1980s, leading to a career spanning 15 albums and more than 100 million record sales.
+John Taylor felt Rio helped the band establish longevity beyond the 1980s, leading to a career spanning 15 albums and more than 100 million record sales.
 Speaking to Yahoo!
 Music, he proclaimed: "This is the album that put us on the map — and has kept us there."